Master of Medical Science Program in Anesthesiology

-Credit, 1 hour.
+Summer.
+Credit 5 hours.
 Introduction to the operating room; anesthesia machine; basic drug doses and syringe preparation; airway equipment preparation; standard physiologic monitoring; basic concepts of anesthesia induction, maintenance and emergence; basic airway management; basic hemodynamic management; anesthesia record keeping; basics of the preoperative patient data base and anesthetic plan; basic vascular access.

 ANES 505B, Simulation Lab II

+Fall.
 Credit, 1 hour.
 Basic anesthesia procedures and concepts.
 Anesthetic simulation cases, including decision making and critical incidences related to hemodynamics, airway management, cardiac problems, as well as equipment problem solving.

 ANES 505C, Simulation Lab III

+Spring.
 Credit, 1 hour.
 Spinal and epidural anesthesia; advanced vascular access using ultrasound; vasoactive drugs used in the management of hemodynamically compromised patients.
 Semester ends with a capstone simulation requiring each student to bring together their knowledge and experience to successfully conduct and complete an anesthetic.

 ANES 512A, B. Principles of Airway Management I, II

+Spring, Summer.
 Credit, 1 hour each.
 Structure, function, pathophysiology, and diseases of the human airway.
 Basic and advanced principles of elective and emergent airway management, including equipment and techniques.

 ANES 513.
 Anesthesia Delivery Systems and Equipment

-Credit, 2 hours.
+Credit 1, 1 hour.
 Compressed gases, gas distribution systems, anesthesia machines, breathing circuits, anesthesia ventilators, waste-gas scavenging and pollution monitoring, risk management, critical incidents in anesthesia, resuscitation equipment.